BYLAWS OF THE GREATER NEW YORK METROPOLITAN ARECHAPTER/ASSOCIATION OF COLLEGE AND RESEARCH LIBRARIES, INC.

 Section 1B, Appointed Officers

-Appointed officers of the Chapter shall be the Membership Secretary, News Editor, Chairs of Discussion Groups, Archivist, Legislative Liaison, Professional Development Committee Chair, up to six members of the Professional Development Committee, and Web Services Advisor.
+Appointed officers of the Chapter shall be the Membership Secretary, Elections Secretary, Chairs and Co-Chairs of Discussion Groups, Professional Development Committee Chair or Co-Chairs, Symposium Planning Committee Chair or Co-Chairs, Web Services Advisor, Mentoring Program Coordinators, and Research/Writing Support Group Coordinators.
 Officers may be appointed by the President of the Chapter with the advice and consent of the Executive Board.
-All appointed officers shall be members of ACRL/NY and are encouraged to belong to ACRL National.
-Appointed members are expected to attend Executive Board meetings on regular basis and report on their pertinent activities at such meetings.
-If they are unable to attend, they should communicate their activities to the ACRL/NY Executive Board by written report or through representative.
+All appointed officers shall be members of ACRL/NY and are encouraged to join ACRL National.
+Appointed members are expected to attend Executive Board meetings on a regular basis and report on their pertinent activities at such meetings.
+If they are unable to attend, they should communicate their activities to the ACRL/NY Executive Board by written report or through a representative.

 Section 2, Terms

-The President and Vice-President/President Elect shall be elected from the membership of ACRL/NY and shall serve for one year or until their successors are elected and qualified.
-The Recording Secretary shall be elected from the membership of ACRL/NY and shall serve for two years or until successor is elected and qualified.
-The Treasurer shall be elected from the membership of ACRL/NY and shall serve for three years or until successor is elected, based on their willingness to serve, and qualified. new treasurer shall be elected every two years and the treasurer-elect and the treasurer will serve together (overlap) for one year for training purposes.
-Members-at-large shall be elected from the past or present ACRL/NY Executive Board, on staggered schedule, and shall serve for three years or until successor is elected.
-The appointed officers shall be appointed by the President of the Chapter and shall serve for one year with continuous reappointment by the ACRL/NY President at the discretion of the ACRL/NY President.
+The Vice President/President-Elect shall be elected from the membership of ACRL/NY and shall serve for a total of three years: one year as Vice President/President-Elect, one year as President, and one year as Immediate Past President.
+Or they will serve until a successor is elected and qualified.
+The Recording Secretary shall be elected from the membership of ACRL/NY and shall serve for two years or until a successor is elected and qualified.
+The Treasurer-Elect shall be elected from the membership of ACRL/NY and shall serve for a total of three years: one year as Treasurer-Elect, one year as Treasurer, and one year as Treasurer and mentor to the incoming Treasurer-Elect.
+Or they will serve until a successor is elected and qualified.
+Members-at-large shall be elected on a staggered schedule, and shall serve for three years or until a successor is elected.
+The appointed officers shall be appointed by the President of the Chapter with the advice and consent of the Executive Board and shall serve for one year with continuous reappointment by the President of the Chapter with the advice and consent of the Executive Board.

 All officers of the Executive Board shall be voting members.
 Voting on Executive Board matters can be conducted by proxy or by e-mail, if necessary.
 The Executive Board shall meet regularly throughout the year and the officers shall attend at least two thirds of all Board meetings.
 If officers cannot or do not attend at least two thirds of all Board meetings in one year, they may be asked to resign.

-ARTICLE IX — DUTIES OF OFFICERS AND THE EXECUTIVE BOARD
+ARTICLE XII — DUTIES OF OFFICERS AND THE EXECUTIVE BOARD

 Section 1, Duties of the Executive Board

 The Executive Board shall work together to carry out the objectives of ACRL/NY.
-The Board shall meet regularly to plan, promote, review, and evaluate activities of the Chapter, Professional Development Committee and Discussion Groups.
+The Board shall meet regularly to plan, promote, review, and evaluate activities of the Chapter, Professional Development Committee, Discussion Groups, and other organizational programs and initiatives.
 The Board shall both solicit and receive suggestions for activities from ACRL/NY members, and shall act on requests for events sponsored by any ACRL/NY unit.
 It shall conduct all business pertaining to the Chapter, and have authority to make decisions for the Chapter during periods between Chapter meetings.

 Section 2, Duties of the President